altheasignals/BoxOfPorts/README.md

 # Auto-bump test - should work now!
 Final test - this should trigger auto-bump!
 Final test - auto-bump should work completely now!
+Complete auto-bump test - all files should sync to new version!